Grades and Scholarship

 Cumulative Grade-Point Average:

 Is the total number of cumulative quality points divided by the number of cumulative credit hours carried by the student under Option 1.
 If a course is repeated, the grade points for both the original grade and the new grade are computed.
 If a course is retaken (see R) and the subsequent grade is higher than or equal to the previous grade, the previous grade will not count towards the student's CGPA henceforth.
-Marks of I, K, N, IP, S, W, X, NC, and EM are disregarded in the computation of the CGPA.
+Marks of I, K, IP, S, W, X, and NC are disregarded in the computation of the CGPA.